-By now, employers and business owners are very familiar with California’s Assembly Bill 5 and the new rules for classifying whether workers are employees or independent contractors.
-Regardless of what an employer’s feelings are about these new guidelines, they are a reality in the working world now.
+By now, employers and business owners are very familiar with California’s Assembly Bill 5 and the new – and highly controversial – rules for classifying whether workers are employees or independent contractors.
+Regardless of what an employer’s feelings are about these new guidelines, they are a reality for California employers.

 Several franchise organizations have filed a lawsuit challenging AB5’s effects.
 These organizations do not necessarily oppose AB5’s guidelines or the ABC test in general, but they are concerned that the law: